-The Corporate Plan and the arrangements in place to deliver the plan are subject to continuous review to ensure currency and progression towards the achievement of arc21's objectives.
-The objectives set out in the Corporate Plan are implemented using the Corporate Scorecard which was subject to review throughout the year to track the progress made.
+The Corporate Plan, and the arrangements in place to deliver the plan, are subject to continuous review to ensure currency and progression towards the achievement of arc21's strategic objectives.
+The objectives set out in the Corporate Plan are implemented using the Balanced Scorecard method.

 • measuring the quality of services for users, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with Participant Councils to present reports which show progress against targets and invite continuous feedback. arc21 provides Chief Executives with copies of the monthly Joint Committee reports and Members Summary and hold meetings with the Chief Executives of Participant Councils, as required.
+The governance arrangements are currently under review to ensure that the Council Chief Executives are more regularly involved in the decision making process.